 What is the outlook for children with recurrent abdominal pain?

-Recurrent abdominal pain (RAP) usually settles down over time.
+RAP usually settles down over time.
 However, it can persist for a while.
-It is more likely to persist if it has been going on for a long time - more than six months - before seeking medical advice.
+It is more likely to persist if it has been going on for a long time - more than six months - before medical advice has been sought.
 It also seems as though it is more likely to continue if parents are very stressed, or families experience lots of stressful life events.

 Further reading and references

 Reust CE, Williams A; Recurrent Abdominal Pain in Children.
 Am Fam Physician.
 2018 Jun 1597(12):785-793.